MarcStan/host-merger/Readme.md

 ## Setup

-Run the ARM deployment via Deploy.ps1 script with the desired resourcegroup name then modify the `azure-pipeline.yaml` to also use said resourcegroup name andmodify the appSettings parameters in the yaml file if need be.
+Run the ARM deployment via Deploy.ps1 script with the desired resourcegroup name then modify the `functionapp-azure.yml` to also use said resourcegroup name andm odify the appSettings parameters in the yaml file if need be.

-Run function code deployment (e.g. via `azure-pipelines.yaml`) or deploy the function manually.
+Run function code deployment (e.g. via `functionapp-azure.yml`) or deploy the function manually.

 It will run automatically once per day.
 If you modify the input or whitelist file you can manually trigger the function (or wait for it to run again).